Fallout Season 2: What We Know About The Next Installment

 (Image credit: Amazon Prime)

 Ella Purnell is primarily known for her role in the Yellowjackets cast during Season 1, while Moten appeared in the sitcom Disjointed and the films Father Stu, Emancipation, and more.
-Walton Goggins has been in the industry for years and has appeared in films like Lincoln, Predators, and others.
+Walton Goggins has been in the industry for years and has appeared in films like Lincoln, Predators, and others, including a starring role in the recent season of The White Lotus.

-But, it's exciting to see all these three talented stars take on leading roles in this show and see them in Season 2, especially Lucy (because I love her so much).
+But, it's exciting to see these talented stars take on leading roles in this show and see them in Season 2, especially Lucy (because I love her so much).

 While those three were featured on the poster, there are a few others that we can most likely expect to see: